joshooaj/byebyebentz/facts/bentz-record.md

 - **Analysis**: Classic deflection - claiming DC focus as excuse for not addressing policies hurting Oregon families
 - **Impact**: Oregon families pay higher gas costs while their representative makes excuses

+## September 17, 2025 Town Hall - More Accountability Failures

+### Town Hall Avoidance Due to "Intimidation and Personal Safety"
+- **Date**: September 17, 2025
+- **Action**: Justified avoiding in-person town halls due to alleged safety concerns
+- **Exact Quote**: "This gives me an opportunity to speak without some of the challenges that go with live town hall meetings, one of which is a concern about intimidation and personal safety.
+In the past, I've generally had between five police officers present, and I think up on the ground we had 12 or 15."
+- **Source**: September 17, 2025 Town Hall transcript
+- **Analysis**: Uses "safety" as excuse to avoid direct constituent accountability; claims needing 5-15 police officers
+- **Pattern**: Avoids situations where constituents can directly challenge him
+- **Impact**: Reduces democratic accountability and constituent access

+### More Epstein Files Excuses and Attacks on Fellow Republican
+- **Date**: September 17, 2025
+- **Action**: Expanded his refusal to support Epstein transparency, attacked Rep. Massey's discharge petition
+- **Exact Quote**: "The discharge petition that Massey has suggested, which I do not support, is not crafted properly to protect the innocent... when Massey was drafting this petition, he should have exercised far more care"
+- **Source**: September 17, 2025 Town Hall transcript
+- **Analysis**: Doubled down on transparency refusal, attacked fellow Republican who wants transparency
+- **Pattern**: Consistently opposes transparency measures, even attacking conservatives who support them

+### Biden vs. Trump Administration Credit/Blame Game
+- **Date**: September 17, 2025
+- **Action**: Credits Trump administration for wolf killing but had worked with Biden administration on same wolf
+- **Exact Quote**: "We had been working with the Biden administration, U.S. Fish and Wildlife, to try to harass the wolf.
+And then the administration's changed, and two days afterwards, the wolf made the mistake of going too close to a bus stop with kids, and the next day the wolf was dead.
+And that was because the U.S. Fish, under the Trump administration, stepped up"
+- **Source**: September 17, 2025 Town Hall transcript
+- **Analysis**: Takes credit for Trump actions but downplays his own work with Biden administration
+- **Pattern**: Partisan credit-taking rather than honest representation of his work

 ---

 ## Notes for Researchers